centre-for-humanities-computing/graphematics/README.md

 # Graphematic Analysis

-This repository contains a collection of string processing and visualization scripts with the purpose to follow the steps of the *_Handbuch der ..._*.
+This repository contains a collection of string processing and visualization scripts with the purpose to follow the steps of the *_Handbuch zur graphematischen Rekonstruktion_*.

 The Python code in this repository can be used to replicate the analysis outlined in the handbook, with individual scripts responsible for performing separate steps of the analysis.